-- (a) The Governing Board of the Office of the Inspector General ~~and the Ethics Office~~ shall consist of seven nine members, all of whom shall be known for their personal integrity.
+(a) The Governing Board of the Office of the Inspector General ~~and the Ethics Office~~ shall consist of seven ~~nine~~ members, all of whom shall be known for their personal integrity.
 Nominees shall either be residents of the city, shall be employed within the city, or shall maintain business interests within the city.
 It is further urged that the members of the Board shall reflect the diversity of the city with regard to race, color, creed, religion, gender, marital status, parental status, familial status, sexual orientation, national origin, gender identity, age and disability to the extent possible.
-At all times, at least three members shall be attorneys licensed to practice law in the State of Georgia or an inspector general or an equivalent position within a corporation. - (b) Appointments to the Board shall be made by the mayor and shall be confirmed by the city council, the governing authority of the City of Atlanta.
-The mayor shall receive recommendations for appointment to the Board provided by Nominations may be made by the following organizations: - (1) The Atlanta Bar Association may recommend nominate one member, chosen from the attorney members of the association; - (2) The Gate City Bar Association may recommend nominate one member, chosen from the attorney members of the association; - (3) The Atlanta Business League may recommend nominate one member, chosen from the organizations that are members of the league, which member shall not be an attorney;
+At all times, at least three members shall be attorneys licensed to practice law in the State of Georgia or an inspector general or an equivalent position within a corporation.

+(b) Appointments to the Board shall be made as follows and said appointments shall be confirmed by the city council and approved by the mayor: by the mayor and shall be

+~~confirmed by the city council, the governing authority of the City of Atlanta Nominations may be made by the following organizations:~~

-- (4) The Metro Atlanta Chamber of Commerce may recommend nominate one member from the organizations that are members of the chamber, ~~which member shall not be an attorney~~; - (5) ~~The Atlanta Fulton County League of Women Voters may nominate one member, which member shall not be an attorney;~~ - (6) The Atlanta Planning Advisory Board may recommend nominate one member, which member shall not be ~~an attorney nor~~ an officer of a neighborhood planning unit; - (7) ~~The seven major universities/colleges within the city (Georgia State University, Georgia Institute of Technology, Clark Atlanta University, Emory University, Morehouse College, Morris Brown College, and Spelman College) may collectively nominate one member, collective action as required herein shall be effectuated via approval by no fewer than four of these seven major universities/colleges;~~ - (8) The Association of Certified Fraud Examiners may recommend nominate one member, chosen from the members of the association; - (9) The Georgia Society of Certified Public Accountants may recommend nominate one member, chosen from the members of the society, ~~which member shall not be an attorney~~.
+- (1) The Atlanta Bar Association may nominate one member, ~~chosen from the attorney members of the association;~~ - (2) The Gate City Bar Association may nominate one member, ~~chosen from the attorney members of the association;~~ - (3) The Atlanta Business League may nominate one member, chosen from the organizations that are members of the league, ~~which member shall not be an attorney;~~ - (4) The Metro Atlanta Chamber of Commerce may nominate one member from the organizations that are members of the chamber, ~~which member shall not be an attorney;~~ - (5) The Atlanta-Fulton County League of Women Voters may nominate one member, ~~which member shall not be an attorney;~~ - (6) The Atlanta Planning Advisory Board may nominate one member, which member shall not be an attorney nor an officer of a neighborhood planning unit; and - (7) ~~The seven major universities/colleges within the city (Georgia State University, Georgia Institute of Technology, Clark Atlanta University, Emory University, Morehouse College, Morris Brown College, and Spelman College) may collectively nominate one member, collective action as required herein shall be effectuated via approval by no fewer than four of these seven major universities/colleges;~~ - (8) The Association of Certified Fraud Examiners may nominate one member, chosen from the members of the association; - (9) ~~The Georgia Society of Certified Public Accountants may nominate one member, chosen from the members of the society, which member shall not be an attorney.~~

-- (c) The members shall each serve for terms of three years.
-The members shall elect a chairperson, who shall be an attorney with no less than five years of investigative experience, from among the members, yearly. - (d) Appointees shall be subject to an education and employment background check, a criminal history check, ~~and a check for past violations under the jurisdiction of the Office of the Inspector General or the Ethics Office~~.
-Appointees shall execute all forms and releases necessary for the department of personnel and human resources and the department of police to accomplish the same.
+(c) The members shall each serve for terms of three years.
+The members shall elect a chairperson, who shall be an attorney with no less than five years of investigative experience, from among the members.

+(d) Appointees shall be subject to an education and employment background check, a criminal history check, ~~and a check for past violations under the jurisdiction of the Office of the Inspector General or the Ethics Office.
+Appointees shall execute all forms and~~ releases necessary for the department of personnel and human resources and the department of police to accomplish the same.
 If the appointee is determined to have committed a felony, the proposed appointment nomination shall be withdrawn.